|

 on October 3, 1922, to fill the vacancy caused by the death of Thomas E.

-Watson; took the oath of office on November 21, 1922, and then served just
+having been elected; did not take the oath of office until November 21, 1922,

-elected; was not a candidate for election to fill the vacancy; the first woman
+candidate for election to fill the vacancy; aged 87 at the time of her

 BibliographyDictionary of American Biography; Felton,